 - Make Payments +

-Entrepreneurs the world over have been abuzz with the news that Facebook is kicking off its long-awaited IPO, valuing the company somewhere in the $75 billion to $100 billion range.
-As part of the IPO process Facebook has at last been forced to divulge that its revenues amounted to $3.7 billion last year, so a quick check of the math tells us that that the company is being valued at a multiple of between 20 and 27 times revenue.
+Entrepreneurs the world over were abuzz in 2012 when Facebook announced it was kicking off its long-awaited IPO, valuing the company somewhere in the $75 billion to $100 billion range.
+As part of the IPO process Facebook was at last forced to divulge its revenues, revealing that that the company was being valued at a multiple of between 20 and 27 times revenue.

 Valuing a private business—particularly an early-stage one—is a difficult process that requires a blend of art and science, but it is an important endeavor to undertake.
 Value your business too high and you’ll scare off potential investors and block any exit strategy you might have.
 Value it too low and you may end up giving away control of your business at a fraction of its true worth.

 A good way to begin your valuation analysis is to pull out your financial statements and have a look at your total revenues, your earnings (if your business is profitable), and some other common industry figures like EBITDA (earnings before interest, taxes, depreciation and amortization).
 If you have a few years worth of financial statements you’ll also want to track the growth rate of these key metrics.

 Finding information on publicly traded companies in your industry is pretty easy.
 Start with a web search for something like “average price to revenue ratio for a hotel” (or whatever type of business you run) and you’ll gain an understanding of how the market values your larger public competitors, as well as which metrics are deemed most important in your industry.

 Of course, if you are running a twelve-room bed-and-breakfast investors are unlikely to assign the same valuation to your company as they do to Mariott, which has about 3,500 hotels throughout the world.
 You’re going to have to discount your business significantly to reflect its smaller size and riskier nature compared to the leaders in the field.

-In order to gauge what smaller privately owned businesses are selling for there are a number of online “business for sale” marketplaces that you can consult.
+In order to gauge what smaller privately-owned businesses are selling for, there are a number of online “business for sale” marketplaces that you can consult.
 Try to find data on recently completed successful sales rather than the listing prices of businesses currently for sale, as the list prices can be inflated and not reflective of true value.